PhD in Management

 Approval by the PhD committee

-The requirements listed above have to be summarized and formally documented (e.g. through certificates of participation) by the time PhD students submit their thesis.
-The fulfillment of the requirements are approved by the scientific committee of the Institute of Management
+The requirements listed above have to be summarized and formally documented (e.g., through certificates of participation) when PhD students submit their thesis.
+The Scientific Committee of the Institute of Management verifies fulfillment of the requirements.

 Please consult our webpage on Research at the Institute of Management.